yorklim/tp/docs/DeveloperGuide.md

       Expected: Last met not updated for any client.
 Error details in status message.

    4. Test case (Missing Parameters): `met d/2024-04-11`, `met 3` or any command with missing parameters<br>
-      Expected: Similar to previous
+      Expected: Similar to previous.

    5. Test case (Repeated Parameters): `met 3 d/2024-04-11 d/2024-04-11` or any command with repeated parameter<br>
       Expected: Similar to previous.

    6. Test case (Invalid Index): `met x d/2024-04-11` (where x is smaller or larger than the list size)<br>
-      Expected: Similar to previous
+      Expected: Similar to previous.

    7. Test Case (Future Date, Invalid Date): `met 3 d/2025-04-20`
-      Expected: Similar to previous
+      Expected: Similar to previous.

    8. Test Case (Invalid Date): `schedule 3 d/2024-02-31`
-      Expected: Similar to previous
+      Expected: Similar to previous.

 ### Scheduling an appointment